A first induction proof: adding to zero

 In the assumptions of the subgoal, you can change the part 0 + succ n to succ (0 + n) and then use the assumption that 0 + n = n to change succ (0 + n) to succ n.
 From here, simplification does the cleanups to prove the inductive case.

 Look back at the step before you made the subgoal.
-The inductive case in this step is now proved true, so select that part.
+The body of the inductive case in this step is now proved true, so select that part.
 Use the menu to replace that inductive case with T, make sure the result is simplified, and the proof will be complete.

 Why is a ham sandwich better than paradise?